aleferna12/colorir/docs/source/examples.rst

 You should now hopefully see a red square in your screen.

-Let's modify our example to add some of our personal favorite colors to our `colors` palette:
+Let's modify our example to add some personal colors to our `colors` object:

 .. code-block:: python